andrewacashner/hearingfaithms/chapters/chapter-3.md

-Rather, the tropes of Christmas include not only doctrinal concepts like the two natures of the incarnate Christ as divine and human, but extend also to attitudes, affects, frames of mind---all the cultural practices that go into making the festival "feel like Christmas," the "proper ways of worshipping" (one etymology of the term *orthodoxy*) that characterize this particular celebration.[^feasts-and-seasons]
+Rather, the tropes of Christmas include not only doctrinal concepts like the two natures of the incarnate Christ as divine and human, but extend also to attitudes, affects, frames of mind---all the cultural practices that go into making the festival "feel like Christmas."
+It is more helpful for understanding devotional culture if we treat the term *orthodoxy* as including not only "right belief" but also the whole complex of mental convictions, emotional attitudes, and social, bodily practices that form the "proper ways of worshipping" as understood within a particular religious community.[^feasts-and-seasons]

 [^feasts-and-seasons]:
 @Grimes:Beginnings, 54--62, identifies distinct but interlinked ritual modes of